bixBeta/trex-ws19/README.md

 4. We will now use the `cp` command to copy the appropriate fastq files that are assigned to each user. <br>

-5. Use the following command to download the fastq files: `cp /workdir/shared_data/sample_name.fastq.gz .` (Replace sample_name with the name that is assigned to you, do not forget the `.` at the end, do this twice for both files) <br>
+5. Use the following command to download the fastq files: `cp /workdir/shared_data/raw_file_name.fastq.gz .` (Replace raw_file_name.fastq.gz with the name that is assigned to you, do not forget the `.` at the end, do this twice for both files) <br>

 6. The names of these files are rather long, and we will now use the `mv` command to rename these files.
 Example, if your sample name is `11317_10135_109976_HFHNGBGXC_1100-W3-3-A549-0hr_CTTGTA_R1.fastq.gz`, we will use the following scheme to rename it: `mv 11317_10135_109976_HFHNGBGXC_1100-W3-3-A549-0hr_CTTGTA_R1.fastq.gz W3-A549-0hr.fastq.gz` <br>